 The Jackie Robinson Museum National Legacy Campaign

-The Foundation has raised $25 million toward the campaign goal of $42 million, which includes an operating endowment.
+The Foundation has raised $25 million toward a total campaign goal of $42 million, including a Museum operating endowment.

 The City of New York